lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In a polyrepo, you'd have to do the same thing in every single project relying on a dependency.

-In a monorepo, you bump the version and you're good to go.
+In a monorepo, you bump the version, and you're good to go.

 ## Ch-ch-ch-ch-changes

-I don't really need an excuse to squeeze the genius of [David Bowie](https://www.youtube.com/watch?v=4BgF7Y3q-as) in a conversation about monorepo but I was genuinely thinking about him when I first drafted this paragraph.
+I don't really need an excuse to squeeze the genius of [David Bowie](https://www.youtube.com/watch?v=4BgF7Y3q-as) in a conversation about monorepo, but I was genuinely thinking about him when I first drafted this paragraph.
 So here we are.

 Changing code is the most common operation any organisation executes on a daily